odoo/owl/README.md

 ## Project Overview

-The Odoo Web Library (OWL) is a small
-UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client, and hopefully many other Odoo related projects.
-OWL's main feature is a _declarative component system_, with QWeb as a template engine, asynchronous rendering, and an underlying virtual dom.
+The Odoo Web Library (OWL) is a small (~16kb gzipped) UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client, and hopefully many other Odoo related projects.
+OWL's main features are:

+- a _declarative component system_, (template based, with asynchronous rendering and a virtual dom)
+- a store implementation (for state management)
+- a small frontend router

 **Try it online!** An online playground is available at [https://odoo.github.io/owl/playground](https://odoo.github.io/owl/playground) to let you experiment with the OWL framework.

 ## OWL's Design Principles

-OWL is designed to be used in highly dynamic applications where changing requirements are common, code needs to be maintained by large teams.
+OWL is designed to be used in highly dynamic applications where changing requirements are common and code needs to be maintained by large teams.

 - **XML based**: templates are based on the XML format, which allows interesting applications.
 For example, they could be stored in a database and modified